How do I make an appointment?

 Please continue to read below for information on appointments, deposits, after-care, and other general questions.

 Please wait ever so patiently.
-We promise that we want to respond to your email.
+We promise that we want to respond to your email or online booking submission.
 We like details and specifics so our email responses require a good bit of time for each customer.
-We get a lot of email but when emailing our shop email address, we will reply within 1 to 3 business days.
 When sending your first email you will get an automated response letting you know we got it.
 Our shop email address filters through Patrick or Lauren and they work with the artists directly to assist you and answer any questions.

 A deposit for an appointment?
 What’s that about?